canadadev/site/content/jobs/full-stack-dev-victoria.md

 * Experience with authentication and authorization frameworks such as OAuth2
 * Experience building and deploying lightweight SpringBoot services

-_Deadline to apply is October 18th 2019, the majority (or 60%) of requirements above need to be met to be considered._
+_Deadline to apply is October 18th 2019, the majority (or 60%) of requirements above need to be met to be considered.
+Please only apply if you are based in Canada with a valid work permit._